 Christmas is the most recognizable holiday around the world.
-Many cultures contribute to Christmas holiday traditions and continue to develop more.
-Around the world the Christmas season starts off anytime in the month of December and the official date for Christmas is the 25th of December.
+Many cultures contribute to Christmas holiday traditions and customs and continue to develop more.
+Around the world the Christmas season starts off anytime in the month of December and the official date is the 25th of December.

 Christmas Holiday Traditions

 The Meal: One of the time honored traditions of Christmas is the family meal.
 Families will come together, prepare, and eat extravagant meals.
 The meal is a family bonding experience where different generations contribute something new to the meal.
 The traditional Christmas meal contains a main meat dish, usually turkey, ham, or chicken.
 Sides come in many shapes and forms.
 Christmas stuffing is a must have in many households.
 Potatoes, yams, green beans, and a variety of other side dishes make appearances.
 While the main course is the star of the show, the desserts steal the show in many households.
 Christmas is the one holiday where people forget about diets and indulge in all there is to offer.